-Note that when you first run Cocos Dashboard, this list is empty.
-You can click the two buttons in the bottom right corner to import existing Creator editors locally or download and install them directly.
+Note: when Cocos Dashboard is first run, this list is empty.
+Click the two buttons in the bottom right corner to import existing Creator editors locally or download and install them directly.

 Download: Click this button to jump to the editor download page, which will list all installed and uninstalled editor versions, you can select the desired editor version to download.

 This tab is used to post official announcements or events of Cocos Creator, including the Announcement, News and Update modules.

 The Learn tab provides access to the Cocos Creator user manual, API manual, and other help documentation, as well as tutorials, sample projects, and more.